Browse Articles

 15. Use TRY-Catch

-16. Use Stored Procedure for frequently used data and more complex queries
+16. Use Stored Procedures for frequently used data and more complex queries

-Practice creating a stored procedure for query that is required to access data frequently.
-We also created a stored procedure for resolving more complex task.
+Practice creating a stored procedure for queries that are required to access data frequently.
+We also created a stored procedure for resolving more complex tasks.

-17. Avoid prefix "sp_" with the user-defined stored procedure name
+17. Avoid the prefix "sp_" with the user-defined stored procedure name

-Practice avoiding prefix "sp_" with user-defined stored procedure name since system defined stored procedure name starts with prefix "sp_".
+Practice avoiding the prefix "sp_" with the user-defined stored procedure name since the system-defined stored procedure name starts with the prefix "sp_".
 Hence SQL server first searches the user-defined procedure in the master database and after that in the current session database.
-This is time-consuming and may give unexcepted result if system defined stored procedure have the same name as your defined procedure.
+This is time-consuming and may give unexcepted results if system system-defined stored procedure has the same name as your defined procedure.

 Summary